Edinburgh International Television Festival: History and outline

 Over the years, the Festival has attracted industry figures including Rupert Murdoch, Ted Turner, Vince Gilligan, Ted Sarandos, Elisabeth Murdoch, Louis Theroux, Michaela Coel, David Attenborough, Charlie Brooker, David Olusoga and Steve Coogan as well as people distinguished in their fields such as Al Gore and Eric Schmidt.

 Established in 1976, the Festival takes place every August in the week leading up to the bank holiday at the Edinburgh International Conference Centre at the same time as the Edinburgh Fringe, and similar events, in the city.
 The Edinburgh International Television Festival is programmed by and for the television industry, by a rotating advisory committee headed by a new chair every year.
 The Festival is wholly owned by a not-for-profit charity, known publicly as The TV Foundation and is governed by its own board of directors.

 The TV Foundation runs a suite of free-to-access creative development initiatives: "The Network" (formerly known as TVYP) which gives new entrants a first step into the TV industry, while "Visionaries" (formerly known as Ones to Watch) supports those at mid-career.
 Both benefit from fully funded places at the Festival, which include tailored workshops, masterclasses and networking.
 Year-round mentoring, training and events are also offered.

 The Festival runs other events throughout the year.
 Launched in 2018 these include AHTV and The New Voice Awards which support emerging talent and self-starting creatives in TV and digital.

+On 23 June 2026, it was announced that the festival would leave Edinburgh after 50 years and relocate to Manchester in 2027.
+Festival organisers explained the move due to "increasing challenges around accessibility, affordability and sustainability".

+The 2026 festival, held from 25 to 28 August, was the final edition to take place in Edinburgh before the festival's planned relocation to Manchester in 2027.